crs4/pydoop/docs/pydoop_script.rst

 or have a simple state that can be stored in module variables, then you can consider using Pydoop Script.

+Pydoop Script allows also the definition of a

 If you need something more sophisticated, then consider using the full Pydoop API.

 Usage